zombieprocess/macbook-provisioning/README.md

 Just copy your ssh keys to `~/.ssh`, be sure to update privs to `0600`

-### Add anyconnect and jumpcut to list of startup items
+### Add apps to list of startup items
 System Preferences -> Users -> Login Items
+1. Cisco AnyConnect
+1. Google Chrome
+1. Flux
+1. Jumpcut
+1. Slack

 ### Get an Windows 10 VM machine running